Ashram Tour of Rishikesh

 • 6Pleasant | 1 review

-Discover why Rishikesh is one of the holiest places in India exploring the city's ashrams, or Hindu spiritual retreats.
-Explore the abandoned ashram where the Beatles stayed and wrote some of their most famous songs.
+Discover why Rishikesh is one of the holiest places in India by exploring the city's ashrams, or Hindu spiritual retreats, including the abandoned ashram where the Beatles wrote some of their most famous songs.

 Itinerary

 Your walking tour of the ashrams of Rishikesh will begin at the Sivananda ashram, near the Ram Jhula bridge.
-Discover the origins of these spiritual centres, where people gather to practice meditation and yoga.
-Learn about their importance in India and the daily lives of the teachers and students who live there.
+You will learn about the origins of these spiritual centres and their significance in India, along with insights into the daily lives of teachers and students living there.

-There are various ashrams in Rishikesh, each with unique doctrines established by its founding guru.
-You will visit the ashrams of Vanprastha, Swarg, and Parmarth Niketan, where the famous Ganga Aarti ceremony is performed every evening.
+There are various ashrams in Rishikesh, each with its own doctrines established by its founding guru.
+You will visit Vanprastha, Swarg, and Parmarth Niketan, where the Ganga Aarti ceremony is performed every evening.

 Following your visit to the Maharishi Mahesh Yogi Ashram, the walking tour will conclude.